-- Conduct annual monitoring of all Land Bank preserves and conservation easements - Conduct routine monitoring as needed based on the intensity of operations.
+- ♦ Conduct annual monitoring of all Land Bank preserves and conservation easements - Conduct routine monitoring as needed based on the intensity of operations.
 Monitoring focuses on resource protections, such as preventing overgrazing, soil compaction and exposed soil/erosion, controlling weed populations, maintaining buffers, and tracking water use.
-It can also include review of infrastructure and potential hazards.

-- Conduct routine soil tests approximately every three years.
-Develop a testing protocol for replicating testing method, area, and timing. - Involve farm lessees in monitoring and data collection efforts and communicate observations and data to inform management. - When necessary and/or the opportunity arises, partner with third parties to monitor agricultural impacts on natural resources such as soil health and water quality. - Maintain strong communication with farm lessees to allow either party to address questions, issues and concerns in a timely manner to prevent or correct poor management and acknowledge accomplishments.
+It can also include review of infrastructure and potential hazards. - ♦ Conduct routine soil tests on farmed preserves approximately every three years.
+Develop a testing protocol for replicating testing method, area, and timing. - ♦ When necessary, monitor surface water quality (e.g. streams, lakes, ponds) on farmed preserves. - ♦ Involve farm lessees in monitoring and data collection efforts and communicate observations and data to inform management. - ♦ When necessary and/or the opportunity arises, partner with third parties to monitor agricultural impacts on natural resources such as soil health and water quality. - Maintain strong communication with farm lessees to allow either party to address questions, issues and concerns in a timely manner to prevent or correct poor management and acknowledge accomplishments.